 The Final Remedy Design is a culmination of an extensive preliminary, intermediate, pre-final, and final design process, undertaken by PG&E as directed by DTSC and DOI with review and comment by stakeholders, including Native American Tribes.
 Tribal involvement was integral to the design process in all stages.
-The design review process began in 2011 after DTSC and DOI approved the Final Groundwater EIR.
+The design review process began in 2011 after DTSC-and DOI approved certified the Final Groundwater EIR, DOI issued their Record of Decision, and both agencies jointly approved Alternative E as the groundwater remedy project.
 A record of all Tribal communication undertaken for the proposed Project (and others associated with cleanup activities at the Station) is included in the PG&E Topock Tribal Communications Summary Table (Appendix COM to this SEIR).
 In addition, documentation of all stakeholder comment and response on the various design documents is captured in Appendix I of the Final Remedy Design and Appendix X of the C/RAWP (both of which can be found in the electronic Appendix BOD to this SEIR).